-Our procedures included assessment of the suitability of the valuation model and the key assumptions applied by the management.
-As part of our procedures we reviewed key market-related assumptions in management's valuation models, country budgets and we performed benchmarking of foreign exchange rates, discount rates against external data where available.
-We also tested the mathematical accuracy of the uncertainties relating to the Russian-Ukrainian conflict is HUF 479 billion.
+In the consolidated financial statements, the amount of financial instruments (government bonds and foreign exchange derivatives) which are exposed to valuation uncertainties Russian-Ukrainian relating to the conflict is HUF 463 billion.
 Cash flow estimates and yield curves applied for the valuation of Russian and Ukrainian financial instruments contain significant judgements.
 As such, the exposures identified are mainly categorized as Level 3 financial instruments.
-The valuation of these instruments involves unobservable inputs as well and as such there is greater estimation uncertainty in the determination of their value.
+The valuation of these instruments involves unobservable inputs as well and, as such, there is greater estimation uncertainty in the determination of their value.

-As a consequence of differences between the accounting and tax treatment of ECL and valuation adjustments of financial instruments, the Russian operation of the Group recognized deferred tax assets in the amount of HUF 20 billion.
+differences As a consequence of tax between the accounting and treatment of ECL and valuation adjustments of financial instruments, the Russian operation of the Group recognized deferred tax assets in the amount of HUF 11 billion.
 Based on the available business plans the Russian operation of the Group will be able to utilize the deferred tax assets.
 The recoverability of deferred tax assets involves significant judgement applied by the management.

-Due to the conflict the Group performed an impairment test of goodwill.
-As a result, the Group fully impaired the goodwill (a provision of HUF 41 billion) relating to the Russian operation in 2022.
+Due to the conflict, the Group performed an impairment test of goodwill.
+As a result, the Group fully impaired the goodwill (a provision of HUF 41 billion) relating to the Russian operation in 2023.
 The goodwill impairment test model includes sensitive inputs as key assumptions.